walsvid/Pixel2MeshPlusPlus/README.md

 We recommend readers to follow the official tutorial of Tensorflow for how to compile the CUDA code.
 Please refer to [official tutorial](https://www.tensorflow.org/guide/extend/op#gpu_support).

+*Addition from author's first documentation*

+The official tutorial's link doesn't work anymore.
+I've followed [this link instead](https://www.tensorflow.org/guide/create_op).

+The `make` command didn't work for me.
+I had to modify it to compile the code for another CUDA version (10 in my case).
+I've added archives for the original .so and .cu.o files.
+There are also changes inside the Makefile file you'll need to look into if you want to compile your own version.

+In order to make things work, copy the content from the archive of your CUDA version into the `external` folder.

 ## Dataset